yadav43neha/Machine-Learning-Tasks/README.md

 # Machine-Learning-Tasks
-This Repository contains different tasks of Machine Learning datasets using various algorithms
+This Repository contains different skill activities of datasets by implementing various algorithms.